-Moving to the rear of the vehicle, I set about finishing the boot compartment.
-The floor is half wood and half metal.
-I had replaced the woop and the metal was derusted and painted.
+The spare wheel compartment lid needed to be derusted and welded, especially along the bottom edges, as the lip had rotted away.
+This was done successfully with a large amount of effort and patience (incidentally, this panel holds the number plate and rear D' floor is half wood and half metal.
+I had replaced the wood and the metal was derusted and painted.
 The same applies to the spare wheel compartment.
-Side boot panels were cleaned and relitted.
-I ordered rubber matting from Edgware Motor Accessories, London and, on receiving it, I cut this to line the boot floor in place of the original. now badly cracked, lino.
+Side boot panels were cleaned and refitted.
+I ordered rubber matting from Edgware Motor Accessories, London and, on receiving it, I cut this to line the boot floor in place of the original, now badly cracked, lino.